pussinboots/vagrant-git/README.md

 * installed git command
 * installed vagrant command
 * installed vm provider depends on the vagrant box (for example virtualbox)
+* symlink support on shared folders [discussion](https://github.com/mitchellh/vagrant/issues/713) otherwise npm install for example will fail in the project folder that
+    * Windows 7 Host run command line as administrator

 ##Recommended
 * [vbguest](https://github.com/dotless-de/vagrant-vbguest) vagrant plugin to automaticly install virtualbox guest extension

 Install it in vagrant with ```vagrant plugin install vagrant-vbguest``` no configuration needed will install the actual virtualbox guest extension if they not already installed in the vm image.

+##How it works

+1. first look into the project .vagrant.yml file to resolve the vagrant github repo to clone
+2. clone the vagrant github repo
+3. than clone the specified --repo (owner/repo) on the command line into the vagrant github repo /project/(project repo name)
+4. Display content of the vagrant github repo file .vgit.yml
+5. perform vagrant up or provision depends on the command options

+Done

 ##Operating Systems